 What Products Should Be Used To Kill Mold?

 We have used many products over the years in our company and have a few “go to” products that are extremely safe and effective.
 Our most used disinfectant for mold remediation is Smart Touch.
 It is EPA registered and a “Ready To Use” product.
 The directions are very easy to follow and cost effective.
-Smart Touch is non-toxic but very good at eradicating mold when applied according to the instructions.
+Smart Touch is non-toxic but very good at eradicating mold when applied to a moldy surface according to the instructions.

 Resolve the Moisture Problem